Load balance across Pulsar brokers

 # Usage threshold to determine a broker as over-loaded loadBalancerBrokerOverloadedThresholdPercentage=85

-There is a setting to correct the max NIC speed:
+You can use the following setting to correct the max NIC speed:

 # Override the auto-detection of the network interfaces max speed. # This option is useful in some environments (eg: EC2 VMs) where the max speed # reported by Linux is not reflecting the real bandwidth available to the broker. # Since the network usage is employed by the load manager to decide when a broker # is overloaded, it is important to make sure the info is correct or override it # with the right value here.
 The configured value can be a double (eg: 0.8) and that # can be used to trigger load-shedding even before hitting on NIC limits. loadBalancerOverrideBrokerNicSpeedGbps=